julianmendez/tabulas/README.md

   - https://arxiv.org/format/1412.3313#other

 ```

 The unit tests also include the [previous example](https://github.com/julianmendez/tabulas/blob/master/tabulas-ext/src/test/resources/miniexample.yml).

+Please note that there should be no spaces in the elements of the `def` section.
+For example, the definition is `id:String` and not `id : String`.

 A YAML file can be easily converted to a JSON file using a [Python](https://www.python.org) script like
 [yaml_to_json.py](https://github.com/julianmendez/tabulas/blob/master/tabulas-ext/src/main/python/yaml_to_json.py).